Gyeongaa/VT_Graduation_Thesis/README.md

 The thesis text can be dowloaded from here.
 This repository contains:

-- The code for preprocessing the ICBHI dataset
+- The code for preprocessing the ICBHI dataset
 - The code for preprocessing the Coswara dataset
 - The code for training model using ICBHI dataset
 - The fine-tuning code using Coswara dataset